 Hi, I'm Aaron Evans.

-I'm a software tester, developer, and entrepreneur with 10+ years experience.
-My specialty is test automation but I've done everything from Linux system administration to mobile app development.
+I'm a software tester, developer, and entrepreneur with over 15 years experience.
+My specialty is test automation with open source tools but I've done everything from Linux system administration to mobile app development.

 I'm a fan of open source tools, agile process, and distributed teams.